BTNBx/xPower-Flow-Card/README.md

 ### Visual Editor

-Add the card via the UI and use the built-in visual editor.
-Select your inverter brand from the **Preset** dropdown — all entities and polarity settings are auto-filled.
+Add the card through the UI and use the built-in visual editor.
+Select your inverter brand from the **Preset** dropdown to auto-fill all entity and polarity fields.

 ### YAML (Deye example)